Pelochus/pelochus-homelab/software/README.md

 - 8096/tcp is used by default for HTTP traffic (In other words, default webUI port)
 - 8920/tcp is used by default for HTTPS traffic

+### ArrInstall: Install Radarr, Sonarr and other *Arr programs
+This script install easily *Arr programs.
+It is updated manually, so everytime running it, you should be checking if there's a newer version.
+See the official link in [WikiArr](https://wiki.servarr.com/install-script)

 ## Minecraft
 The Minecraft setup in this script is using this [guide](https://jamesachambers.com/minecraft-java-bedrock-server-together-geyser-floodgate/).
 See this guide for extra details in configuration and running
 The main features are the following: